Queens St. Vincent assistance programs.

 Many of the shelters and transitional housing programs in the borough are sponsored by the City and DHS as well as the federal government Department of Housing and Urban Development.
 These centers are expensive to run, So St. Vincent has referrals to them and partners with other organizations.

 Limited financial assistance is for individuals or families in a crisis.
 They can turn to the St. Vincent de Paul Society for help with utility bills, funds to prevent an eviction, food, and more.
 A key focus is on stopping future homelessness in Queens.
 Cash grants may be available to individuals who are facing imminent disconnection of their utility or heating service.
+This is part of the greater resources focused on addressing affordable housing needs in Queens.

 Anyone seeking help from St. Vincent of Queens New York must satisfy guidelines pertaining to income and other factors.
 Donations and additional resources, such as the Emergency Food and Shelter Program (EFSP), comprise the funds used for any type of utility-bill assistance or other program.